brandonbloom/ambiparse/README.md

 # Ambiparse

-Ambiparse is an embedded Clojure DSL that provides generalized context-free grammar parsing with disambiguation filters, semantic actions, and a rich standard library.
+Ambiparse is an embedded Clojure DSL that provides generalized, adaptive, context-free grammar parsing with disambiguation filters, semantic actions, and a rich standard library.

 ## Overview

 Generalized context-free grammars means: all context free grammars are supported, including both left and right recursive grammars.
 The parser is capable of returning a parse forest of ambiguous parses.

+Adaptive means that grammar productions can be added or removed during parsing.

 Disambiguation filters are a principled approach to eliminating ambiguity from context free grammars.
 Examples include declarative operator associativity